streamflowmaster/MACROS/README.md

 - **Hierarchical Integration & Joint Training** — Agents are unified in a hierarchical framework and jointly trained on ~105 million simulated spectra–structure pairs.
 - **Fine-Tuning on Real Data** — Final adaptation to experimental variability using unassigned real-world spectra.

-### Checkpoints
+## Checkpoints

+The following checkpoints are (or will be) available, each optimized for different application domains:

+- **General Pretrain checkpoint**
+  Broad simulated pretraining — foundation model trained on the full ~105M simulated spectra–structure pairs

+- **Human Metabolism checkpoint**
+  Fine-tuned for human metabolites — enhanced performance on endogenous small molecules and metabolic pathways

+- **Natural Product checkpoint**
-General Pretrain checkpoint — Broad simulated pretraining Human Metabolism checkpoint — Fine-tuned for human metabolites Natural Product checkpoint — Adapted for complex natural products (>800 Da) Organic Chemistry checkpoint — General-purpose for synthetic/reaction products
+  Adapted for complex natural products (>800 Da) — optimized for large, structurally intricate molecules from natural sources

+- **Organic Chemistry checkpoint**
+  General-purpose for synthetic / reaction products — suited for small-to-medium synthetic organic compounds and reaction mixtures